India's Most Wanted (film)

-India's Most Wanted is a 2019 Indian Hindi-language action thriller film directed by Raj Kumar Gupta, and starring Arjun Kapoor.
-The film is about tracking a terrorist in a secret mission and arresting him without firing bullets.
-India's Most Wanted is inspired by the arrest of proscribed organisation Indian Mujahideen (IM) terrorist Yasin Bhatkal, also referred to as India's Osama Bin Laden, near the India-Nepal border in August 2013.
+India's Most Wanted is a 2019 Indian Hindi-language action thriller film directed by Raj Kumar Gupta.
+The film stars Arjun Kapoor in the lead role.
+It revolves around tracking a terrorist in a secret mission and arresting him without firing bullets.
+India's Most Wanted is inspired by the arrest of proscribed organisation Indian Mujahideen (IM) terrorist Yasin Bhatkal, also referred to as India's Osama bin Laden, near the India-Nepal border in August 2013.

-The principal photography of the film began in May 2018 and wrapped up in November 2018.
+Principal photography began in May 2018 and concluded in November 2018.
 The soundtrack was composed by Amit Trivedi, with lyrics written by Amitabh Bhattacharya, and released under the Saregama label.
-The film was theatrically released in India on 24 May 2019, receiving mixed reviews.
+The film was theatrically released in India on 24 May 2019, and received mixed reviews, becoming a box-office bomb.